tranquildata/fhir/README.md

 	-	Reverse chained searches using `_has`
 	-	`_include` and `_revinclude` searches (*without* `_recurse`)

-Currently this server does *not* support the following major features:
+Currently this server does *not* support the following features:

 -	Validation
+-	Terminology
 -	Resource summaries
+-	Whole-system and whole-resource history
--	Advanced search features
+-	Advanced search
 	-	Custom search parameters
 	-	Full-text search
 	-	Filter expressions
+	-	Whole-system search
 -	GraphQL

 The following relatively basic items are next in line for development: